 Most coal plants in developed countries are old enough to have already recovered the initial capital costs, making power from an existing coal plant much less expensive than new coal plants.

-Replacing Older Power Plants: The Economic Payback From Adding Storage.
+Replacing Older Power Plants: The Economic Payback from Adding Storage.

-Adding storage has the potential to remove more costs than the cost of providing the storage itself, creating a financial return.
-The cost savings adding storage, is that having reliable power enables retiring other, older, often coal powered power plants.
 Having reliable power enable removing the costs of plant operation, maintenance and the fuel costs, from plants which need to at least be on standby if the only alternative is direct solar and/or wind power.

 Being able to shut down older plants becomes most attractive when there are power plants of an age where a new, replacement power plant is required.
-New coal/gas power plants, with a new period amortization of the costs of building the plant, can be one the least cost effective options for new power.
+New coal/gas power plants, with a new period amortization of the costs of building the plant, can be one the least cost-effective options for new power.

 There are four main reasons:

-- With no requirement for storing power until recently, the technology was not ready, or even developed.
+3. With no requirement for storing power until recently, the technology was not ready, or even developed.

 Strategy: Adapting to the new energy landscape.